UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 _tested on 2020.06.17, total count was 536._

 **PubMed <--> PubChem Compound**\
-**Description: Search PubMed for an affiliation, find related PubChem Compounds, then retrieve related CIDs for each PMID (Entrez link pubmed_pccompound).**
+**Description: Search PubMed for an affiliation, find related PubChem Compounds, then retrieve related CIDs for each PMID.**

-If we want to retrieve the PMID <--> CID relationships, we can achieve this using the `-cmd neighbor` option in `elink`:
+If we want to retrieve the PMID <--> CID relationships (for Entrez link `pubmed_pccompound`), we can achieve this using the `-cmd neighbor` option in `elink`:

 ```console